usc-ee209/course_website/assignments/lab1.md

 If you are working on your Unix account you can extract the files and then FTP them to your aludra account via  FileZilla or other SFTP tool available from USC.

+### Submission

-Submit your code as a SINGLE .ZIP file (not .bz2, not .gz, not .tar) but zip.
+Submit your code as a SINGLE .ZIP file (not .bz2, not .gz, not .tar but zip).
 You can do an Internet search to see about how to create a zip file from the command line or with 3rd party tools like 7-Zip.
 Your zip file should be named `lab1.zip` and contain:

 - min_max_finder_part1.v
 - output_results_part1.txt